Woodworking tools laying on a workbench.

 Jointer

-This is as simple as it gets; the drill/driver.
+This is as simple as it gets; the drill driver.
 It’s not exciting, but it’s one of the most important tools in your woodworking shop.
 Even outside the shop, it’s one of your most important tools.
 A drill/driver is great for drilling holes or driving screws.
-While woodworking, you’ll find many instances where you’ll need to drill a hole, whether it’s a pilot hole or a large hole for a dowel.
+While woodworking, you’ll find many instances where you’ll need to drill a hole, whether a pilot hole or a large hole for a dowel.
 Inserts screws.
 Very versatile.

 Impact Driver

 An impact driver works very similarly to a drill/driver, and many would say you don’t need both, but things will be easier if you do.
-If working with harder woods, an impact driver is the way to go as it has a higher torque to make it easier to get through the harder woods.
+If working with harder woods, an impact driver is the way to go, as it has a higher torque to make it easier to get through the harder woods.
 An impact wrench is also great for jobs where you’ll be inserting a lot of screws, as it will save you a bunch of time.

 Woodworking Hand Tools

-Sometimes, especially in woodworking, your project needs a finer touch, and you need to turn to hand tools.
-Some are more important than others, but each of the following tools is a must in your tool box.
-You may need to fine-tune the shape of a board or make very precise cuts that power tools aren’t capable of.
-Some hand tools work in conjunction with power tools, such as a clamp holding a project in place while making a cut with a jigsaw.
+You may need to fine-tune the shape of a board or make exact cuts that power tools aren’t capable of.
+Some hand tools work with power tools, such as a clamp holding a project in place while making a cut with a jigsaw.
 Regardless, each hand tool is a pivotal part of your process.

 Planer

-Planes work similar to sanding tools, but they cut the wood with a fixed blade.
-They shave down a board to make it thicker or thinner while making it smoother at the same time.
-There are several kinds of planes available, including a jack plane, block plane, joining plane, rabbet plane, and more.
 If you only have the money for one, a jack plane is what you’ll want as it’s the workhorse removing a lot of material at once.
-Block planes work well for tighter areas due to their smaller size, and rabbet planes are good for cutting right-angle grooves along board edge grain.
+Block planes work well for tighter areas because they are smaller, and rabbet planes are good for cutting right-angle grooves along board edge grain.

 Clamps